teolandon/samsara/README.md

         of the `else` keyword.
 This is due to the left associativity of the operations.
 Use parentheses if you want to catch a bigger expression.
     * The first `e` expression must evaluate to a boolean.
+* `fun x -> e` defines a function that takes a single argument `x` that evalutates to the expression `e` when applied to an argument.
+* `fix f x -> e` defines a function that takes a single argument `x` that evalutates to the expression `e` when applied to an argument. `f` refers to the function itself, allowing for recursive calls in the function body `e`.
+* `e <- e` refers to function application, where the first `e` is  a function that takes a single argument, and `e` is applied to that function and substituted in its body.
+    * To define functions that take more than 1 argument we can use the sequence `fun x -> fun y -> ... -> e`, so that we can then apply to it many arguments using the sequence `arg1 <- arg2 <- arg3 <- ...`, such that the first argument is applied and leaves a function that takes another argument.
+Thus, we can have functions that seemingly take many arguments.
+* `let x = e in e` defines a let-binding of the variable `x` to the first expression, inside the second expression.
+An example is `let x = 2 in x + 2` will evaluate to `2 + 2`.
+* `x` refers to a variable name, defined in lets and functions, which can be found in function bodies and let-binding bodies.
+It will be replaced by its definition in let-bindings and by the argument applied in functions.

 Some operations have margin for errors and type mismatches.
 These are usually raised with an error message describing the error, but not its location, because